Merle Anthony: Notable games

+Anthony was added to the American League staff in June 1969 following a traumatic brain injury to Cal Drummond, who died in May 1970 due to complications from that injury while working a rehabilitation assignment in Des Moines.

 As a home plate umpire on July 9, 1971, Anthony was involved in two arguments with Tony Conigliaro that preceded Conigliaro's retirement the next day.
 The first ensued when Conigliaro swung at a dropped third strike.
 The slugger ran to first base, but Anthony called him out per baseball rules, as there was already a runner occupying first base.
 In the 19th inning, Conigliaro was called out on strikes while attempting to bunt.
 Conigliaro tossed his helmet in the air and hit it with his bat.
 The player was ejected by one of Anthony's crew members, George Maloney.

 Anthony was also one of the first three umpires, along with Don Denkinger and Dave Phillips, to switch to the inside chest protector, which American League umpires were allowed to use beginning in the 1975 season.

 Personal life

 Anthony was married to the former Virginia Luggar.
 He was sales manager of the local Plymouth dealer during the 1950s.
+Merle died on February 2, 1993.
+He was 66 years old.